 So much depends on your style and preference.
 Some prefer a more square or beaver tail shape for the bow (front) as they move a lot of water, and some prefer a slimmer otter tail style for the stern (back).

 Length of Paddle

 Most canoeists require a paddle in the 52″ to 60″ range.
 The best is to go into a store and try them in person.
-Many things can influence sizing – your preference, size of boat, style of paddling, width of boat – but you can play around with the sizing by a few inches and still find a good fit.
+Many things can influence sizing – your preference, size of the boat, style of paddling, and boat width – but you can play around with the sizing by a few inches and still find a good fit.
 Below is a general guideline.